symfony/symfony-docs/contributing/documentation/overview.rst

     $ git clone git://github.com/YOURUSERNAME/symfony-docs.git

-According to the framework's sources the documentation repository is split into three branches: ``2.0`` for the current Symfony 2.0.x release, ``2.1`` for the current Symfony 2.1.x release and ``master`` as the development branch for upcoming releases.
+Consistent with Symfony's source code, the documentation repository is split into three branches: ``2.0`` for the current Symfony 2.0.x release, ``2.1`` for the current Symfony 2.1.x release and ``master`` as the development branch for upcoming releases.